CR-101 Rule Inquiry Stage – Drafting of Proposed Rules

 Offering Proposals on Draft Rules during the Rule Inquiry Stage

-A public workshop (Workshop 1) will to review the “Report on Proposals.”
+A public workshop (Workshop 1) will review the “Report on Proposals.”
 The report will serve as an agenda for the meeting.
 Each proposal will be reviewed and discussed in a public forum, and each attendee may speak on any proposal.
 Workshop attendees will make an advisory opinion on each proposal, either to support or not to support.
 We want all interested parties to have the opportunity to review and comment on proposed changes, so please limit new ideas to this stage.

 Offering Comments on Draft Rules during the Rule Inquiry Stage